Hamlet Gonashvili

 Gonashvili was born in eastern Georgia and is considered the best interpreter of songs from the Kartli and Kakheti regions.
 He was a recipient of many national honours and prizes.
 The Third Symphony of the Georgian composer Giya Kancheli drew inspiration from Gonashvili's singing, and he was himself the soloist in the first recording of the work (Olympia Records, 1979).
 He died in 1985, at the height of his fame, as the result of a fall from an apple tree.
-Hamlet (JARO, 1985) is a collection of his most impressive songs.
+Hamlet (JARO, 1996) is a collection of his most impressive songs.
+He is buried at Didube Pantheon.